-As described above under 'Risk Factors - BNG Bank is subject to substantial regulation and oversight.
-Significant regulatory developments and changes in the approach of BNG Bank's regulators could have a material adverse effect on BNG Bank's operations or profitability', the EU Banking Reforms are wideranging and cover multiple areas, including a binding 3% leverage ratio, the introduction of a binding detailed NSFR, permission for reducing own funds and eligible liabilities, macroprudential tools, a new category of 'non-preferred' senior debt, the implementation of the TLAC standard and the amendment of a number of aspects of the MREL framework to integrate the TLAC standard, and the transposition of the FRTB into EU legislation.
+As described above under "Risk Factors - BNG Bank is subject to substantial regulation and oversight.
+Significant regulatory developments and changes in the approach of BNG Bank's regulators could have a material adverse effect on BNG Bank's operations or profitability.", the EU Banking Reforms are wideranging and cover multiple areas, including a binding 3% leverage ratio, the introduction of a binding detailed NSFR, permission for reducing own funds and eligible liabilities, macroprudential tools, a new category of 'non-preferred' senior debt, the implementation of the TLAC standard and the amendment of a number of aspects of the MREL framework to integrate the TLAC standard, and the transposition of the FRTB into EU legislation.
 As such, the EU Banking Reforms may affect BNG Bank (including with regard to the MREL it must maintain) and the Notes (including with regard to their ranking in insolvency and their being at risk of being bailed-in, which risk is however not expected to become higher) (as described in more detail under "Bank Recovery and Resolution Directive" below).

 Furthermore, on 27 October 2021, the European Commission published a proposal on the revised CRD Directive ("CRD VI") and the CRR ("CRR III").
-This proposal aims to finalise the EU's implementation of the Basel III framework through CRD VI and CRR III.
-Both the Council (late 2022) and the European Parliament (early 2023) published their draft implementing proposals and they have commenced negotiations in order to agree a final version of the provisions, which are intended to apply as from 1 January 2025.
+This proposal aims to finalise the EU's implementation of the Basel III Reforms through CRD VI and CRR III.
+On 27 June 2023, a provisional agreement on the implementation of the Basel III Reforms was reached.
+It follows from these proposals that the Basel III Reforms will likely be implemented as of January 2025.